The Intentional Frame

 Participant: Marc V.

-Study: The Amsterdam Sketchbook (Signature Series)
+Study: The Amsterdam Sketchbook (Signature Study)

-Location: various places around the Grachtengordel, Amsterdam
+Location: Various places around the Grachtengordel, Amsterdam

 The Transition: From Detail Obsession to Structural Logic.